Kanegraffiti/Termux-toolkit/README.md

 - Quick alias setup for your own scripts
 - Simple manual pages accessible with `mini-man`
 - New developer utilities in `mini-man dev`
+- Security tools for backups and malware scans in `mini-man security`

 ![screenshot](docs/screenshot.png)